GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ### Exercise 2
 Now we are adding maps and satellite images to our project.
 Those can be used for orientation and simple analyses.
 This can be done by the large library of plugins which is offered by the [QGIS Plugin Repository](https://plugins.qgis.org/).
-The QGIS Plugin Manager enable us to install a Plugin directly in QGIS.
+a) The QGIS Plugin Manager enable us to install a Plugin directly in QGIS.
 [Watch this tutorial](https://www.youtube.com/watch?v=MVMzDY2RqQU&list=PL3NiwHdo_mtBDWWwYqAoDVs8JvsqAiRDp&index=1) (1 min) and install the *QuickMapServices (QMS)* plugin.

 <br/>

-* Now add the [**OSM Standard**](https://www.openstreetmap.org/about) layer
+b) * Now add the [**OSM Standard**](https://www.openstreetmap.org/about) layer

 To add satellite imagery via the "Bing Satellite Layer", we must extend the plugin by adding a contribution pack via <br>